textcreationpartnership/A02444/README.md

 ##Content Summary##

 #####Front#####
-A nevv treatise of the pestilence, containing the causes, signes, preseruatiues and cure thereof The

 #####Body#####

+1. A TREATISE OF the Peſtilence.

-1. Of the cure of the Peſtilence.
+    _ Of the cure of the Peſtilence.

-1. Pils for the reſiſting of the Peſtilence.
+    _ Pils for the reſiſting of the Peſtilence.

-1. An other preſeruatiue againſt the Peſtilence.
+    _ An other preſeruatiue againſt the Peſtilence.

-1. Of the cure of the Peſtilence.
+    _ Of the cure of the Peſtilence.

-1. An other electuarie to be taken after infection.
+    _ An other electuarie to be taken after infection.

 **Types of content**